 - Tumor that produces excess erythropoietin

-When an individual has anemia (the number of red blood cells (RBCs), hemoglobin and hematocrit are low), the percentage of reticulocytes may appear high compared to the overall number of RBCs.
+When you have anemia (the number of red blood cells (RBCs), hemoglobin and hematocrit are low), the percentage of reticulocytes may appear high compared to the overall number of RBCs.
 This is in part due to the immature cells' early release from the bone marrow into circulation and the longer time they spend maturing in the blood (from the normal 1 day to 3 or 4 days).
-In order to get a more accurate assessment of bone marrow function, the reticulocyte percentage (%) is often corrected with a calculation called a corrected reticulocyte count (CRC) or a reticulocyte index (RI).
-This calculation compares the person's hematocrit with a normal hematocrit value:
+In order to get a more accurate assessment of bone marrow function, the reticulocyte percentage (%) is often corrected with a calculation called a corrected reticulocyte count (CRC).
+This calculation compares your hematocrit with a normal hematocrit value.

 What is a reticulocyte production index (RPI)?

-In addition to the RI, a calculation called the reticulocyte production index (RPI) is sometimes calculated to correct for the degree of reticulocyte immaturity, reflecting how early the reticulocytes were released from the bone marrow and how long it will take them to mature in the bloodstream.
+The reticulocyte production index (RPI) is a calculation to correct for the degree of reticulocyte immaturity, reflecting how early the reticulocytes were released from the bone marrow and how long it will take them to mature in the bloodstream.
 The RPI and maturation time vary with the hematocrit.

 What is immature reticulocyte fraction (IRF)?